bg-write/big-doh/README.md

 ## Credits

 All photos and gifs are taken from General Assembly except when linked to their original sources.
-Marquee was made with the help of [Coding Journey](https://www.youtube.com/watch?v=sVZX0XvEBhk).
-Flashcard template made with the help of [Alex Carpenter](https://www.youtube.com/watch?v=OmmM_a_AMNE).
+The marquee was made with the help of [Coding Journey](https://www.youtube.com/watch?v=sVZX0XvEBhk).
+Flashcard templates were made with the help of [Alex Carpenter](https://www.youtube.com/watch?v=OmmM_a_AMNE).